-*CLUBS DAYS: A great way to recruit members is to participate in CSA Clubs Day, which takes place on the Thursday and Friday of the second week of the Fall and Winter semesters.
+- Clubs Days: A great way to recruit members is to participate in CSA Clubs Days, which takes place on the Thursday and Friday of the second week of the Fall and Winter semesters.
 New clubs are strongly encouraged to attend Clubs Days to assist with membership recruitment and club advertisement.
 Please note you will need to attend sign up in order to receive a table space.
 For the Fall 2020 semester, Clubs Days are going to take place over Microsoft Teams Live.
 Please check the Clubs Days page for more information!

 Step Three: Complete required training sessions

-- Student Risk Management (SRM) Training – although only one club member is required to be SRM trained in order to become accredited, it is recommended that at least several members complete this training as only SRM trained members are allowed to organize and run events.
+- Student Risk Management (SRM) Training: Although only one club member is required to be SRM trained in order to become accredited, it is recommended that several members complete this training as only SRM trained members are allowed to organize and run events.

 Step Four: Complete Accreditation Requirements